MarcelMeurer/PowerShellGallery-OneDrive/readme.md

 Install-Module -Name OneDrive -Scope CurrentUser -force
 ```

 You can update the module to a newer version with the same command (-force).
+After that you have to restart your PowerShell session.
 If you don’t use PowerShellGet currently, go to the Gallery on https://www.powershellgallery.com/packages/OneDrive and click "Get Started".

 Check your installation with